About

 • Cover and leave them to rest for at least 2 hours, preferably overnight.

-• Heat a nonstick pan with 1 tbsp of oil.
+• Heat a non-stick pan with 1 tbsp of oil.

 • Add the onions, garlic and jalapeno (or green chili pepper) and saute until softened.

 • Add the ground beef, a generous pinch of salt, and tomato ketchup.
 Cook while stirring, until the beef is cooked through and separated.
-Make sure the moisture in ground beef is cooked out completely.
+Make sure the moisture in the ground beef is cooked out completely.
 Add the peas and cook until the peas are heated though and cooked.

 • Season to taste.